OttieOtter

 Cheyenne Mountain State Park

-The only time we were in the park, when the headquarters and visitor's center was open, was the day we arrived.
+We only saw the headquarters and visitor's center open once, the day we arrived.
 The other days, we left early and got back late.
 We never had a chance to re-visit the impressive new visitor's center.

 The park facilities were very new and clean.
-The pay-shower raised some eyebrows - four quarters for four minutes.
-We discovered that the best time to take a shower was right after someone else had already gotten the hot water flowing - our four minutes began with hot water.
+The pay shower raised some eyebrows - four quarters for four minutes.
+We discovered that the best time to shower was right after someone else had already gotten the hot water flowing - our four minutes began with hot water.

 Monday